 WHAT ARE ELSS FUNDS?

-These funds are capable of generating high risk adjusted returns and have a lock-in period of 3 years.
-What this means is that in case of SIP, each and every installment will be locked in for the next 3 years.
+These funds are capable of generating high risk-adjusted returns and have a lock-in period of 3 years.
+What this means is that in case of SIP, each and every instalment will be locked in for the next 3 years.

 FEATURES OF ELSS FUNDS

 ELSS funds qualify for tax deduction under section 80C which means you can claim investments up to a limit of Rs 1.5 lac as deduction and hence, can lower your tax liability.